Postgraduate Diploma in Psychodynamic Practice

 - the development of skills to analyse and apply psychodynamic theories and concepts in written assignments and to clinical settings.

 Students who successfully complete the Certificate course may apply to become trainees on the Diploma.
-External applicants may be considered if they can show equivalent training and experience.
 All candidates must have been in psychodynamic personal therapy for at least six months prior to commencement of the course.

 Please note that in their own interest no applicant currently in therapy/counselling with a course tutor will be admitted to the course.